Lucien-Xu-Hanqing/Lucien-Xu-Hanqing.github.io/_pages/about.md

   - /about.html
 ---

 Hanqing Xu is an innovative practitioner dedicated to integrating cutting-edge AI technologies with real-world applications.
-From 2023 to 2024, he worked as a Product Manager at Chongqing Tansheng Diagnostics.
+From 2023 to 2024, he worked as a Product Manager at Chongqing Biomean(Tansheng) Diagnostics.
 Prior to that, he served as an Academic Editor at MDPI, managing manuscript processing for the journal [Sensors](https://www.mdpi.com/journal/sensors) and its section [Fault Diagnosis & Sensors](https://www.mdpi.com/journal/sensors/sections/fault).
 His research interest includes machine learning, deep learning, computer vision and biomedical appliance.

 One of his notable achievements is leading the development of the TS-V5001, a groundbreaking AI-powered fully automated microscopy analyzer for the Chinese pet diagnostics market.
 Distinguished by its highly integrated mechanical processing system, sophisticated microfluidic reagent card, and intelligent diagnostic capabilities, this instrument represents a revolutionary leap in its field.